ultra-rony/MvpRetrofit/README.md

 ```

-# We can create an interface MainActivity
+# We can create an interface MainActivityView

 ```ruby